In this article:

 Bananas are curved in shape.
 They have a firm, creamy flesh that is wrapped in a thick peel.
 They grow in large clusters of 50 to 150, with 10 to 25 individual bananas found in bunches, or “hands.”

-Bananas can have skins that are red, purple, brown, yellow, or green.
-Yellow bananas are the most commonly found in markets, and they turn brown or black when overly ripe.
+Bananas can have skins that are red, purple, brown, yellow, or green, with yellow bananas being the most common.

 Nutritional Content of Bananas

 A very popular fruit, bananas are packed with vitamins, minerals, and other beneficial phenols.
 (1) A medium banana has:

 - 27 g of carbohydrates, of which 3 g is fiber

 - 422 mg of potassium, or 12% of your daily needs

 - 26 mg of phosphorus, or 3% of your daily needs